sammyb34/PMEC-BIL-Reliability/matlab/README.md

 All of these tasks are done through calling functions from the /utils folder.

-## Note:
+## Note(s):
+1) If you don't want to add these subfolders to your matlab path, can run the functions in the subfolders using the '.' command.
+For example, if you have a function in /utils called 'test.m', you could call the test function as utils/test(). - This is an answer from chatgpt, but I haven't actually tried this yet.
-If working on school desktop, must run open_WECSIM.m before running any simulations.
+2) If working on school desktop, must run open_WECSIM.m before running any simulations.
 After done working, must run close_WECSIM.m.
 If working on personal device, map WEC-Sim folder to your MATLAB path, should be pretty straightforward.

-See the User Manual Page "Getting Started" for more info on WEC-sim.
+See the User Manual Page "Getting Started" for more info.
 Link: https://wec-sim.github.io/WEC-Sim/main/user/getting_started.html